How Medications Can Impact Type 1 Diabetes Management

 Modify your dietary carb intake accordingly when taking medications.

-While birth control pills, patches, implants, injections and rings are generally considered to be safe forms of contraception for diabetic women, the high dose of estrogen in birth control pills can raise blood glucose levels.
+While birth control pills, patches, implants, injections and rings are generally considered to be safe forms of contraception for women with diabetes, the high dose of estrogen in birth control pills can raise blood glucose levels.
 Many doctors recommend taking a pill with the lowest possible estrogen level.
-Other doctors suggest diabetic women avoid hormonal birth control altogether.
+Other doctors suggest women with diabetes avoid hormonal birth control altogether.
 The American Diabetes Association recommends combination birth control pills, containing synthetic estrogen and norgestimate.

 Just like with cold medicines, birth control pills contain a multitude of ingredients.
 Ask your doctor or pharmacist to verify your prescription is gluten-free.